PixelWeatherProject/pwos/README.md

 - If you're planning to flash the firmware and use it "in production", you should always use release builds.
 Just pass `--release` to `cargo build` **and** `cargo espflash`.
 - For troubleshooting, you should use debug builds, as they have more verbose logging.
 - Make sure to use the given partition layout ([`partitions.csv`](partitions.csv)) by passing `--partition-table partitions.csv` to `cargo espflash`.
 The default partition layout has a way too small `app` partition.
-- Some lower-quality ESP32 clones and USB cables may require a lower baud rate.
+- Some lower-quality USB cables may require a lower baud rate.
 Use `115200` if `921600` does not work for you.

 ## WIP Features
-- [ ] OTA firmware updates
+- [ ] OTA Updates
-    - Experiemental support is being worked on in the `experimental-ota` branch.
+  - Work-in-progress, coming in `2.0.0` release
+- [ ] Storing secrects in NVS instead of in the code
+- [ ] NVS encryption
+- [ ] Flash encryption

 ## Emulation
 You can download prebuilt binaries of Espressif's QEMU fork from [here](https://github.com/espressif/qemu/releases).
 However as of now, PWOS cannot be emulated.
 You will get a panic on boot.
 This is likely due to the emulator not being able to emulate the WiFi hardware.